 Heidi is a Licensed Professional Counselor in the state of Pennsylvania.
 She earned her Bachelor of Arts degree in Clinical and Counseling Psychology from Moravian College and her Master of Science degree in Clinical and Counseling Psychology, with a focus on Marriage and Family Counseling, from Chestnut Hill College.

 Heidi has over ten years of experience working with children, adults, couples, and families in outpatient and community health settings.
-She takes an eclectic approach to therapy by utilizing a combination of cognitive behavioral, solution-focused, and person-centered therapies.
+She takes an eclectic approach to therapy and counseling by utilizing a combination of cognitive behavioral, solution-focused, and person-centered therapies.
 Heidi believes in the importance of building a strong therapeutic relationship to help her clients heal from past experiences, learn skills to cope with challenges, and explore their personal growth.

 Waded Baquerizo-Mahuad, MA, LPC